fbpx

 • fix problems in specific areas

 A special application of variations involves assisted overloads.
 For example, squats might be done with a reverse band setup, bench presses can be done with boards, and deadlifts can be done from blocks.
 In each case, the weight used is higher than typically used (e.g. 90% vs 80%) without the same fatigue cost of using the higher weight directly.
 A 90% bench set will be more fatiguing than a board press with the same weight.
-Such variations allow for a higher stimulus to fatigue ratio.
+Such variations allow for a higher stimulus-to-fatigue ratio.

 Putting it all together